Pennsylvania Medicaid Definition

 1) Pennsylvania Department of Aging (PDA) Waiver – Covers adult day care, home care, and home modifications, among other supports that help nursing home qualified persons to remain living at home.
 As the Community HealthChoices Program (more information below) rolls out in phases, enrollment from the PDA waiver to Community HealthChoices will be mandatory.

 3) Community HealthChoices (CHC) Program – This is a Medicaid managed care program for “dually eligible” (Medicaid and Medicare) state residents and persons who are physically disabled.
 CHC is in the process of being rolled out, but is not yet statewide.
+(The final phase is set to begin in January 2020).
 It also provides many of the same benefits as the PDA Waiver.